 A series of virtual readings that go way beyond Shakespeare

 Join us this season as we dig into a series of classical plays and adaptations written by queer, indigenous, female, non-binary, Black, Latinx, or non-western playwrights.
-The readings will be broadcast live on youtube and open to the public for free.
+The readings will be in-person at CHAW and open to the public.
 The reading of the play will be followed by a facilitated discussion of the work.

 Meet Me In The Nunnery

 October 24, 2020